 In the "Connection" portion of the dialog box, enter the following information:

 Name: In this example, select AC/DC Drive Profile 21 71.

-Size: Because all inverter data is stored as 16-bit function codes.
+Size: Because all inverter data is stored as 16-bit function codes, change the data type to "INT array".